4 Ways Top Engineers Build Unforgettable Reputations

 Here are four ways our top engineers build reputations that follow them from project to project.

-The Quiet Skill That Speaks Volumes
+The Quiet Skill That Speaks Volumes: Active listening

 Active listening isn’t just passive silence.
 It’s deliberate engagement: absorbing details, asking clarifying questions, and reflecting before responding.
 The framework is simple—focus fully, paraphrase what you’ve heard, confirm shared meaning, and then respond with purpose.
 Practiced consistently, active listening becomes one of the most powerful ways to stand out on any project.